martinvelez/w32evol/README.md

 * [wine](http://www.winehq.org/download/) (1.3 or greater, may work with 1.2)

-See **APPENDIX A** for more information about installing MASM32 in Linux.
+See **APPENDIX A** for more information about installing and running MASM32 in Linux.

 ## 3. Installation